 - Yoga Brass Tone Tibetan Prayer Beads Review: This is an absolutely stunning set of handcrafted, natural yellow wooden beads featuring a unique guru bead with a calligraphic “Ohm”.
 Mandala Crafts proudly provides a beautiful range of mala beads suited for all types of practitioners with over ten different guru bead options, ranging from an anchor to owl and featuring the more traditional options such as a tree of life, Buddha head, lotus and elephant.
 These are truly lovely beads for those who value a unique guru bead as a powerful reminder for their practices’ intention.

-2017 Guide to Picking the Best Mala Beads for You
+2021 Guide to Buying the Best Mala Beads:

 There are many different types of mala beads out there to suit a variety of personal styles, aesthetics, values and intentions for your mala beads.
 Since mala beads are also being worn outside of spiritual practice, many options are extremely posh and made with luxurious materials and appealing colors.
 Mala beads are intended to suit the personality of their user, which is why there are so many different kinds to suit any and all preferences women and men may have.